 With the Lazy Travelers split between continents, Sean and I often find ourselves planning our travel around major international cities.
-Admittedly, I sometimes forget how much there is to do and see in the United States, and especially within driving distance from Philadelphia.
+Admittedly, I sometimes forget how much there is to do and see in the United States.
+And I especially forget how much there is to see within driving distance from Philadelphia.

-And then I thought about a place we had talked about ages ago and had never found the time to visit– The Finger Lakes.
-Smack dab in the middle of New York State, most of the Finger Lake’s premier wineries, breweries, and attractions are an easy few-hours drive from Philly.
-Being able to drive meant we didn’t have to waste precious time navigating an airport and flight, worrying about packing everything into a carry-on, and as we learned throughout the weekend, driving gave us plenty of room to bring back all the beer and wine we could fit into the car.
+Being able to drive meant we didn’t have to waste precious time navigating an airport and flight.
+There was no worrying about packing everything into a carry-on.
+Plus, as we learned throughout the weekend, driving was key.
+Why?
+Because it gave us plenty of room to bring back all the beer and wine we could fit.
+Duh.

 Since the entire Finger Lakes region spans 11 lakes and a massive portion of Central New York, we narrowed our focus to Corning and the Southern Finger Lakes, and we enlisted the Steuben County Conference & Visitors Bureau to help us locate the best places to eat, drink, explore, and stay in the area.
 Luckily for you, I’m willing to share all their secrets.